Knowledge graphSettings

 Industry approaches

-Best fit: Teams running primarily on Kubernetes where traffic management is already standardized through Service and DNS.
+Best fit: Teams running primarily on Kubernetes, where traffic routing is already standardized through Service and DNS.

 Typical stack: Service, EndpointSlice, CoreDNS, readiness/liveness probes, kube-proxy/IPVS.